TownSquare Capital LLC Acquires 1,256 Shares of Target Co. (NYSE:TGT)

-TownSquare Capital LLC increased its stake in shares of Target Co.
-(NYSE:TGT) by 26.1% during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 6,073 shares of the retailer’s stock after buying an additional 1,256 shares during the quarter.
-TownSquare Capital LLC’s holdings in Target were worth $1,203,000 at the end of the most recent reporting period.
+TownSquare Capital LLC lifted its holdings in Target Co.
+(NYSE:TGT) by 26.1% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 6,073 shares of the retailer’s stock after purchasing an additional 1,256 shares during the quarter.
+TownSquare Capital LLC’s holdings in Target were worth $1,203,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors have also recently made changes to their positions in TGT.
-Norges Bank bought a new stake in shares of Target during the 4th quarter valued at approximately $1,007,373,000.
-Jennison Associates LLC boosted its position in Target by 1,562.3% in the first quarter.
-Jennison Associates LLC now owns 4,514,325 shares of the retailer’s stock valued at $894,152,000 after buying an additional 4,242,754 shares in the last quarter.
-BlackRock Inc. grew its stake in shares of Target by 4.4% during the first quarter.
-BlackRock Inc. now owns 38,768,116 shares of the retailer’s stock worth $7,678,800,000 after buying an additional 1,633,495 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund lifted its stake in shares of Target by 619.4% in the 1st quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,658,670 shares of the retailer’s stock valued at $328,533,000 after acquiring an additional 1,428,121 shares during the last quarter.
-Finally, UBS Asset Management Americas Inc. boosted its holdings in shares of Target by 31.8% during the 4th quarter.
-UBS Asset Management Americas Inc. now owns 3,936,652 shares of the retailer’s stock valued at $694,937,000 after acquiring an additional 950,131 shares in the last quarter.
-Hedge funds and other institutional investors own 78.52% of the company’s stock.
+Several other institutional investors have also added to or reduced their stakes in TGT.
+Norges Bank purchased a new position in Target in the 4th quarter worth about $1,007,373,000.
+Jennison Associates LLC boosted its holdings in Target by 1,562.3% in the first quarter.
+Jennison Associates LLC now owns 4,514,325 shares of the retailer’s stock worth $894,152,000 after purchasing an additional 4,242,754 shares during the last quarter.
+BlackRock Inc. grew its position in Target by 4.4% in the 1st quarter.
+BlackRock Inc. now owns 38,768,116 shares of the retailer’s stock worth $7,678,800,000 after purchasing an additional 1,633,495 shares during the period.
+Healthcare of Ontario Pension Plan Trust Fund raised its stake in Target by 619.4% during the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 1,658,670 shares of the retailer’s stock valued at $328,533,000 after buying an additional 1,428,121 shares during the last quarter.
+Finally, UBS Asset Management Americas Inc. boosted its stake in shares of Target by 31.8% in the 4th quarter.
+UBS Asset Management Americas Inc. now owns 3,936,652 shares of the retailer’s stock worth $694,937,000 after buying an additional 950,131 shares during the last quarter.
+78.52% of the stock is currently owned by institutional investors.

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
-Shareholders of record on Wednesday, August 18th will be paid a $0.90 dividend.
-The ex-dividend date is Tuesday, August 17th.
-This is a positive change from Target’s previous quarterly dividend of $0.68.
-This represents a $3.60 annualized dividend and a dividend yield of 1.39%.
-Target’s payout ratio is presently 28.87%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
+Investors of record on Wednesday, August 18th will be paid a $0.90 dividend.
+The ex-dividend date of this dividend is Tuesday, August 17th.
+This represents a $3.60 annualized dividend and a yield of 1.39%.
+This is a boost from Target’s previous quarterly dividend of $0.68.
+Target’s dividend payout ratio is 28.87%.

+A number of equities research analysts have issued reports on the company.
+Morgan Stanley boosted their price target on Target from $205.00 to $250.00 and gave the company an “equal weight” rating in a research note on Monday, May 24th.
+Evercore ISI reiterated a “hold” rating on shares of Target in a research note on Sunday, May 23rd.
+KeyCorp upped their price objective on Target from $235.00 to $280.00 and gave the stock an “overweight” rating in a research note on Tuesday.
+Credit Suisse Group lifted their target price on Target from $211.00 to $245.00 and gave the company an “outperform” rating in a research report on Tuesday, May 25th.
+Finally, Argus raised their price objective on Target from $250.00 to $265.00 and gave the stock a “buy” rating in a research note on Wednesday, June 23rd.
+Five research analysts have rated the stock with a hold rating, fifteen have given a buy rating and one has given a strong buy rating to the company.
+The stock presently has an average rating of “Buy” and a consensus price target of $241.47.

-In related news, insider Mark Schindele sold 4,758 shares of the firm’s stock in a transaction that occurred on Thursday, May 20th.
-The shares were sold at an average price of $218.05, for a total value of $1,037,481.90.
-Following the completion of the transaction, the insider now directly owns 8,421 shares of the company’s stock, valued at approximately $1,836,199.05.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, insider Don H. Liu sold 13,985 shares of the stock in a transaction on Friday, July 16th.
-The stock was sold at an average price of $253.90, for a total value of $3,550,791.50.
+In other news, insider Cara A. Sylvester sold 1,950 shares of the company’s stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $227.56, for a total value of $443,742.00.
+Following the completion of the sale, the insider now owns 7,360 shares of the company’s stock, valued at approximately $1,674,841.60.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Mark Schindele sold 4,758 shares of the company’s stock in a transaction on Thursday, May 20th.
+The stock was sold at an average price of $218.05, for a total value of $1,037,481.90.
+Following the sale, the insider now owns 8,421 shares of the company’s stock, valued at approximately $1,836,199.05.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 20,693 shares of company stock worth $5,032,015 in the last ninety days.
-Insiders own 0.52% of the company’s stock.
+Insiders have sold a total of 20,693 shares of company stock worth $5,032,015 over the last 90 days.
+0.52% of the stock is currently owned by company insiders.

-Several equities analysts have commented on the company.
-Telsey Advisory Group increased their target price on Target from $235.00 to $265.00 and gave the company an “outperform” rating in a research report on Thursday, May 20th.
-Morgan Stanley lifted their target price on Target from $205.00 to $250.00 and gave the stock an “equal weight” rating in a report on Monday, May 24th.
-JPMorgan Chase & Co. increased their price target on Target from $233.00 to $260.00 and gave the company an “overweight” rating in a research note on Tuesday, May 25th.
-UBS Group raised Target from a “neutral” rating to a “buy” rating and lifted their price objective for the stock from $210.00 to $265.00 in a research note on Tuesday, June 8th.
-They noted that the move was a valuation call.
-Finally, BMO Capital Markets upped their target price on Target from $225.00 to $245.00 and gave the company an “outperform” rating in a report on Monday, May 24th.
-Five research analysts have rated the stock with a hold rating, fifteen have assigned a buy rating and one has issued a strong buy rating to the company.
-Target presently has a consensus rating of “Buy” and a consensus target price of $241.47.

 Target Company Profile